-My brother just turned 62 and has been on SSI disability for 19 years.
-He receives $650 a month.
-Social Security says he has to apply for "early retirement" benefits now and cannot wait until he reaches "full retirement" at age 66.
-His early retirement benefits will only be $500 a month.
+I just turned 62 and have been on SSI disability for 15 years.
+I receive $771 a month.
+Social Security says I have to apply for "early retirement" benefits now and can't wait until I reach "full retirement" at age 66.
+If I do this, my early retirement benefits will only be $600 a month.
 Is this accurate?
 I'd rather not apply for Social Security benefits yet since I know that applying early will lower my benefits.

 Can Social Security force you to take early retirement?
-I'm afraid Social Security is right.
-One requirement of continuing to receive SSI benefits is that the SSI recipient apply for any other cash benefits that are available, and this includes Social Security retirement benefits.
-So your brother will have to start collecting his early retirement benefit, even though his retirement benefit would be larger if he were able to wait until full retirement age, which in your case is 66.
+I'm afraid the Social Security Administration (SSA) is right.
+One requirement of continuing to receive SSI benefits is that the SSI recipient has to apply for any other cash benefits that are available, and this includes Social Security retirement benefits.
+So you will have to start collecting your early retirement benefit at age 62, even though your retirement benefit would be larger if you were able to wait until full retirement age, which in your case is 66.

 How will your SSI payment change at age 62?
-The good news is that he'll be able to receive both Social Security retirement and SSI at the same time, so his overall monthly benefit won't decrease.
+The good news is that you'll be able to receive both Social Security retirement and SSI at the same time, so your overall monthly benefit won't decrease.
 You'll just receive a combination of the two benefits.
-You should receive $600 as the retirement benefit and $150 as the SSI benefit.
+You should receive $600 as the retirement benefit and $171 as the SSI benefit (roughly).

 What about people who are receiving both SSDI and SSI when they turn 62?
-For those who are receiving both SSI and Social Security disability insurance (SSDI): When these "dual beneficiaries" turn 62, they will continue to receive SSDI until full retirement age, at which time the SSDI will convert to Social Security retirement.
-(The SSDI and retirement benefit should be the same amount.)
-In other words, SSDI recipients aren't forced to apply for early retirement benefits, so their lifetime retirement benefit is not decreased.
+For those who are currently receiving both SSI and Social Security disability insurance (SSDI), here's what happens.
+When these "dual beneficiaries" turn 62, they'll continue to receive SSDI until full retirement age, at which time the SSDI will convert to Social Security retirement.
+(SSDI and retirement benefits are roughly the same amount.)
+In other words, SSDI recipients aren't forced to apply for early retirement benefits, so their lifetime retirement benefit isn't decreased.